lindb/lindb.github.io/docs/guide/cli.md

 At present, cli only receives one command line parameter: the endpoint of Broker's HTTP service.

-After connecting to the broker node, you can query the relevant status and data by LQL.
+After connecting to the broker node, you can query the relevant status and data by LinQL.
 Here are some simple examples.

-For more details, see [LQL](lin-ql.md).
+For more details, see [LinQL](lin-ql.md).

-:::tip You can quickly browse the LQL executed before through the up/down direction-key.
+:::tip You can quickly browse the LinQL executed before through the up/down direction-key.
 :::

 ##### Cli Start-Up